JoshithReddyAleti/chatbot/README.md

 ---

 ## 🚀 What's Next for Personalized Finance Assistant?
-We plan to enhance the **Personalized Finance Assistant** with the following features in future iterations:
+I am planning to enhance the **Personalized Finance Assistant** with the following features in future iterations:

 ✅ **AI-Powered Credit Card & Auto Loan Recommendations** – Predicting eligibility for **credit cards, auto loans, and personal loans** based on spending habits and credit score trends.
 ✅ **Expense Forecasting with Machine Learning** – Implementing **AI models to predict future expenses** and **suggest better financial habits**.